manuelsh/multi-agent-reinforcement-learning/Report.md

 1. Use a shared representation for the critic and the actor, with different output.
 2. Solve the soccer environment.
-3. Apply the branching Dueling Q-Network as presented in https://arxiv.org/pdf/1711.08946.pdf

 In a personal note, I have enjoyed this project very much, and also the fact that there is so much to learn and try.